-Rather than addressing the psychological (e.g. emotional trauma) and physiological needs (e.g. chronic fatigue) of autistics, many people focus on upgrading academic qualifications and mastering skillsets.
+Rather than addressing the psychological (e.g. emotional trauma) and physiological needs (e.g. chronic fatigue) of autistics, many people focus on upgrading academic qualifications and mastering daily living, artistic or technical skillsets.
 However, even PhD qualifications, the mastery of public speaking and useful life skills (such as driving skills) are insufficient to ensure employment.
-It is necessary to address the root cause by developing self awareness (such as letting them work with other autistics so that they can see their own undesirable behaviour in others), addressing the obstacles to unleashing their potential (e.g. nutritional deficiencies, lack of a time management system) and healing their emotional traumas through a lengthy process of self-reflection.
+It is necessary to address the root cause by developing self awareness (such as letting them work with other autistics so that they can see their own undesirable behaviour in others), addressing the obstacles to unleashing their potential (e.g. nutritional deficiencies, lack of a time management system) and healing their emotional traumas through a lengthy process of self-reflection and mutual support.

 In this way, autistics can feel safe and open themselves up to the world, while understanding why they need to change themselves instead of being forced to change by others, allowing them to progress naturally to the next stage of their developmental cycle.
 This is not about the mastery of masking (and pretending to be normal), but multiple leaps of cognitive insight that collectively activate/enable entire classes of native social interaction, executive functioning and sensory processing abilities.
 [This is based on the hypothesis that the autistic developmental cycle continues into adulthood on a different path which can end with roughly the same outcome as emotionally mature NeuroTypicals.]